4 Days in Munich Solo Travel Itinerary & Guide (2023)

 Munich (München) is famous for the annual Oktoberfest (September/October) and Frühlingsfest (April/May) festivals, beer halls and gardens, hearty German cuisine, the 16th century Glockenspiel in the Marienplatz, music, architecture, and museums.

-Munich is also associated with controversial history, such as seeing the rise of Nazism and the hosting of the 1972 Olympics.
+Munich is also associated with controversial history, such as being central to the rise of Nazism and hosting the 1972 Olympics.

 Munich is rich in culture one can learn a lot from.
 It is the capital of Bavaria, which I think is one of the most beautiful regions of the world.

-Depending on time of year you visit, you can experience cold, rainy (or snowy) days to beautiful, warm sunny days.
-Vienna is diverse so it provides for plenty of indoor and outdoor activities to enjoy so you can work your sightseeing around the weather.
+Depending on time of year you visit, you can experience cold, rainy (or snowy) days to having beautiful, warm sunny days.
+Munich is diverse so it provides for plenty of indoor and outdoor activities to enjoy so you can work your sightseeing around the weather.

 Is Munich Worth Visiting?